goat-community/goat/_docs/contribute_docs.md

 `git fetch upstream`

-Check if you are up to date:

-`git checkout website-development`

-Merge the new version into your website-development branch:
+Merge the new version of the website-development branch into your current branch:

 `git merge upstream/website-development`

 Push the new version to your origin GitHub repository:

-`git push origin website-development`
+`git push origin`

 Now you are ready to contribute.